pytest-dev/pytest/doc/en/example/parametrize.rst

 - if you have multiple test functions and a skipped import, you will see the ``[1]`` count increasing in the report

-- you can put :ref:`@pytest.mark.parametrize <@pytest.mark.parametrize>` style
+- you can put :ref:`@pytest.mark.parameterize <@pytest.mark.parameterize>` style
-  parametrization on the test functions to parametrize input/output values as well.
+  parametrization on the test functions to parameterize input/output values as well.

-Set marks or test ID for individual parametrized test
+Set marks or test ID for individual parameterized test
 --------------------------------------------------------------------

-Use ``pytest.param`` to apply marks or set test ID to individual parametrized test.
+Use ``pytest.param`` to apply marks or set test ID to individual parameterized test.
 For example::

     # content of test_pytest_param_example.py
     import pytest
-    @pytest.mark.parametrize('test_input,expected', [
+    @pytest.mark.parameterize('test_input,expected', [
         ('3+5', 8),
         pytest.param('1+7', 8,
                      marks=pytest.mark.basic),